Mar 18 2026

 “I was having migraines every other day,” she recalled, “and my vision was blurry.
 Nobody could really figure it out.”

-Searching for Answers to Medical Puzzle
+Searching for Medical Answers

 For almost three years, Shonda lived with symptoms that had no name and no solution.
 Then Dr. Jeff Brown at Barnes Crossing Medical Clinic referred her to Dr. Sudhin Kanabar at Neurology Consultants of North Mississippi.